heriwr/heriwr.github.io/pages/core-rules/basic-rules.md

 |Stunned| |
 |Unconscious| |

+### Panic

+#### Trigger

+A character surrounded by enemies, engulfed in darkness, or confronting their greatest fears may experience panic.
+A CLA saving throw is typically required to avoid losing control and becoming panicked.

+#### Overcoming Panic

+As an action on their turn, a panicked character must make a Life saving throw to overcome the condition.
+Effects

+#### A panicked character suffers the following effects until their condition ends:

+Reduced Health: Their GRD is considered 0 for all purposes.
+Delayed Action: They do not act in the first round of combat.
+Impaired Attacks: All their attacks are impaired.

 ## Deprivation

 A PC that lacks a crucial need (such as food or rest) is considered Deprived.
 A Deprived PC cannot recover Life or Guard, cannot cast spells and all Saves rolled are at Disadvantage.